Snapshot virtual tour

 This trail is a favorite for bikers, walkers, joggers, and in-line skaters.
 The paved trail is level.
 The trail skirts a number of lakes and passes by quaint towns where food and services are available.
 Snowmobiles use the trail in winter months.

-Sakatah Lake State Park's boat ramp was upgraded and paved in 2007.
-The ramp will accommodate most boats.
+Sakatah Lake State Park's boat ramp will accommodate most boats.
 Mooring is not available.
 Canoe and kayak rental is available seasonally.
 The lake is home primarily to pan fish, along with a few sport fish species.
 The lake provides access to Tetonka and Lower Sakatah lakes.

 Situated on the shores of Upper Sakatah Lake, the main picnic area is well-shaded.
 The fishing pier is adjacent to the picnic area.
 A restroom building is available seasonally.
-Although the picnic area is handicapped accessible, the nearest parking lot is a distance of 300'.
+The picnic area is accessible, but the nearest parking lot is 300 feet away.
 The picnic area parking lot is 0.1 miles from the Sakatah Singing Hills State Trail.

 Big Woods Trail